CRAN version

 Containerization with Docker

 Nix and Docker are not necessarily mutually exclusive (Rodrigues & Baumann, 2026).
-Researchers already using Docker do not need to abandon it to benefit from Nix—the two can be combined by using Nix inside Docker containers to handle environment setup (Rodrigues & Baumann, 2025).
-This is particularly useful for deployment to cloud platforms or high-performance computing clusters where Docker is standard but Nix may not be available (see {rix} documentation: https://docs.ropensci.org/rix/articles/nix-inside-docker.html).
+Researchers already using Docker do not need to abandon it to benefit from Nix, as the two can be combined by using Nix inside Docker containers to handle environment setup (Rodrigues & Baumann, 2025).
+This is particularly useful for deployment to cloud platforms or high-performance computing clusters where Nix may not be installed.
+In that case, the environment is built with Nix but shipped inside a Docker image, so it can be run with Docker alone (see {rix} documentation: https://docs.ropensci.org/rix/articles/nix-inside-docker.html).

 Discussion

-Reproducibility in computational research is often treated as a matter of transparency—making data and code available.
+Reproducibility in computational research is often treated as a matter of transparency: making data and code available.
 This tutorial has argued that transparency alone is insufficient without the ability to reliably reconstruct the computational environments in which analyses are executed.
-For simulation studies in particular, where results depend critically on software versions, system libraries, and random number generation, environment-level reproducibility is not optional but essential.
+For simulation studies in particular, where results depend critically on software versions, system-level libraries, and random number generation, environment-level reproducibility is not optional but essential.

 By introducing Nix and the {rix} package, we demonstrated a practical and accessible approach to fully specifying and rebuilding computational environments for simulation-based research.
-This approach enables analyses and manuscripts to be rerun identically across machines and over time, transforming reproducibility from an aspirational goal into a verifiable property of the research workflow.
+This approach greatly increases the chances that analyses and manuscripts can be reproduced across machines and over time, moving reproducibility from an aspirational goal toward a verifiable property of the research workflow.

 Importantly, adopting environment reproducibility does not require abandoning existing analytic practices.
 Nix is agnostic to programming language, editor, workflow structure, and manuscript template, allowing researchers to retain familiar tools while strengthening the reliability of their work.
-In this sense, reproducible environments serve as enabling infrastructure—supporting, rather than replacing, other best practices such as version control, workflow orchestration, and transparent reporting.
+In this sense, reproducible environments serve as enabling infrastructure, supporting rather than replacing other best practices such as version control, analytical pipelines, and transparent reporting.

 If reproducibility is to function as a cornerstone of cumulative science, then the ability to reconstruct computational environments must become a routine part of methodological practice.
-Tools such as Nix and {rix} lower the barrier to achieving this goal, making fully reproducible simulation research feasible without requiring deep systems expertise.
+Nix leveraged by tools like {rix} lowers the barrier to achieving this goal.
 We hope this tutorial helps normalize environment-level reproducibility as a standard component of rigorous computational research in psychology and beyond.

 References